dev-zgr/Article_Chain/README.md

    - Deploys smart contracts to handle the lifecycle of articles (submission, peer review, publication).

 2. **Database Management**
-   - Utilizes a traditional database (SQL or NoSQL) for storing metadata and supplementary information.
+   - Utilizes a traditional database (SQL) for storing metadata and supplementary information.
    - Ensures efficient querying and data retrieval.

-3. **Decentralized Storage**
-   - Stores large files, such as article PDFs, in a decentralized file system (e.g., IPFS).
-   - References to these files are stored on the blockchain for integrity and easy access.

 ### Service Layer